You came to me like gentle breaths of spring

 With all the pride and passion promise brings,

-Fair sunshine smile, soft touch and honeyed lips;
+Fair sunshine smile, soft touch and song sung lips;

-My memories of frost yet all too clear,
+My memories of frost yet all too near,

 Not knowing what to make of your sweet light,